 - Senior Research Fellow

-Charles Blahous is a senior research fellow at the Mercatus Center at George Mason University.
-He currently serves as one of the two public trustees for the Social Security and Medicare Programs.
-Specializing in domestic economic policy, his primary research interests include retirement security, with an emphasis on Social Security and employer-provided defined benefit pensions, as well as federal fiscal policy, entitlements, demographic change, and health care reform.
+Charles Blahous is a senior research fellow at the Mercatus Center at George Mason University and a public trustee for Social Security and Medicare.
+He specializes in domestic economic policy and retirement security (with an emphasis on Social Security and employer-provided defined-benefit pensions), as well as federal fiscal policy, entitlements, demographic change, and health-care reform.

-From 2007 to 2009, Dr. Blahous served as deputy director of President Bush’s National Economic Council.
-From 2001 to 2007, he served as a special assistant to the president for economic policy, first covering retirement security issues and later encompassing energy policy.
-In 2001, he served as the executive director of the bipartisan President’s Commission to Strengthen Social Security.
+He was formerly the deputy director of President Bush’s National Economic Council, special assistant to the president for economic policy, and executive director of the bipartisan President’s Commission to Strengthen Social Security.

-Dr. Blahous received his PhD in computational quantum chemistry from the University of California at Berkeley and his AB from Princeton University, where he won the McKay Prize in Physical Chemistry.
+Blahous received his PhD in computational quantum chemistry from the University of California at Berkeley and his BA from Princeton University.